gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

 ## Notes
 - Reports are stored locally and can be accessed later
-- The tool uses the PageSpeed Insights API, which provides Lighthouse results without needing Chrome installed
+- The tool uses the official Lighthouse CLI, providing the same results as Chrome DevTools
 - For best results, ensure you have a stable internet connection
+- The script runs Chrome in headless mode to avoid visual disruption